dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## The greedy min-set-cov algorithm progressively classifies the known k-mers

-The approximate algorithm used above iteratively subtracts k-mers belonging to the genome with the highest containment count from the metagenome.
+The greedy algorithm we use to calculate the metagenome cover iteratively subtracts k-mers belonging to the genome that has the highest containment count from the metagenome.
 This results in a progressive classification of the known k-mers in the metagenome to specific genomes.
 The resulting rank ordered list of genomes can be informative.

-Where reference genomes are mostly contained within the metagenome, typical of high-coverage mock communities or communities from which binned genome collections were built, high-rank matches will be ordered by the size of the genome (Figure XXX, top).
-Lower rank matches reflect situations where portions of reference genomes are either not represented in a metagenome, or there is substantial strain overlap between reference genomes; in the latter case, the core genome content will be "claimed" by the earlier match, and content specific to the strain genome will be represented by late matches (Figure XXX, bottom; compare ...).

-Interestingly, the rank-ordered genome classification plot for the iHMP "real" metagenome with a high overall classification rate contains a long tail of strain remnants, while the two mock communities and the real oil-well community do not (Figure XYZ).
-For the mock communities this is understandable, because these communities were constructed from a low diversity set of known genomes.
-The difference between the iHMP and environmental metagenome classification curves may be because the oil-well community matches mainly consist of genomes recovered from this specific metagenome, while the iHMP community is matching to a much larger set of possible references (see Table @tbl:genbank-cover, colum X).
+In Figure @fig:gather0, we show the decomposition of the mock metagenome from Shakya et al., 2014, into constitutent genome matches.
+The high rank (early) matches reflect large and/or mostly-covered genomes with high containment, while later matches reflect smaller genomes, lower-covered genomes, and/or genomes with substantial overlap with earlier matches.
+In the case where there are overlaps between genomes, common genome content will be "claimed" by higher rank matches and only content specific to the later genome will be represented in the later match (Figure @fig:gather0, bottom; compare ...; Also compare green and red).
 (CTB: matched plot of % genome covered by mapped reads, and ranking)

 ![
 **K-mer decomposition of a metagenome into constituent genomes.**